TheMrityunjayPathak/TheMrityunjayPathak/README.md

   - Hosted a HTML/CSS/JS application on GitHub Pages to interact with the API and display predictions.
 - Containerization
   - Created a multi-stage Dockerfile with .dockerignore for building an optimized and lightweight Docker image.
-  - Pushed the Docker image to Docker Hub for deployment and reproducibility and easy deployment.
+  - Pushed the Docker image to Docker Hub for reproducibility and easy deployment.

 ➔ Results
 - Reduced dataset memory usage by 90% using optimized storage techniques.